helianvine/fdndlp/README.md

-# Frequency Domain variance-normalized Delayed Linear Prediction Algorithm
+# Frequency Domain Variance-normalized Delayed Linear Prediction Algorithm

 ## Introduction
 This program is an implementation of variance-normalizied delayed linear prediction in time-frequency domain, which is aimed at speech dereverberation, known as weighted prediction error (WPE) method.